 Most of the time, those involution cramps were like mild period cramps.
 Except for the one random time they had me bed-ridden and feeling horrible for an hour.
-Regardless, ibuprofen is definitely something you’ll want to have on hand to combat those random postpartum aches and pains.
+Regardless, pain potion or ibuprofen is definitely something you’ll want to have on hand to combat those random postpartum aches and pains.

 #2 Postpartum Must-Have: WITCH HAZEL WIPES & #3 DERMOPLAST SPRAY